1980 United States Senate elections: Retirements

 Three Republicans and two Democrats retired instead of seeking re-election.

 Defeats

 One Republican and twelve Democrats sought re-election but lost in the primary or general election.

+Post-election changes

+One Democrat resigned on April 12, 1982, and was later replaced by Republican appointee.

 Race summary

 Special elections

 There were no special elections in 1980.

 Elections leading to the next Congress

 In these general elections, the winners were elected for the term beginning January 3, 1981; ordered by state.

 All of the elections involved the Class 3 seats.

 Closest races

 In nineteen races the margin of victory was under 10%.

 Alabama

 Incumbent Democrat Donald Stewart decided to run for his first full term, but was defeated in the primary.
 In November, Republican Jeremiah Denton defeated Democrat Jim Folsom, Public Service Commissioner.